Trademark, Cocaine Santa & Santa's Sack.

 From Santa’s Sack, I slipped into the internet and found a wide variety of Santa Slime.
 While I couldn’t locate the product sold by the trademark registrant, Etsy is again the gift that keeps on giving.
 Etsy gives us Santa Slime, Santa’s Cloudy Slime, Santa Belly Slime and a bunch of other dirty sounding shit…..like a Santa Snowball.
 Look, if you have seen Clerk’s you know why this is funny.
 My biggest regret is that I don’t have anymore white elephant parties to attend, but next year everyone is getting Santa Belly Slime with a Santa’s Sweaty Sack candle.

-I hope that wherever and whenever you find this post and this episode of Get Legit it brings you a little joy and a lot of laughs.
+I hope that wherever and whenever you find this post and this episode of The Emily Show it brings you a little joy and a lot of laughs.
 I appreciate you and hope that you have a blessed and joyful holiday season however you celebrate….no judgment here!

 LAST UPDATED: December 25, 2019